jhap1982/giveituruguay/2017/2017-04-08 - Arsenale di Venezia, Venice, Italy/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Otherside
+3. Otherside
-I Wanna Be Your Dog part of
+4. I Wanna Be Your Dog part of
-Me and My Friends
+5. Me and My Friends
-Go Robot
+6. Go Robot
-Dark Necessities
+7. Dark Necessities
-By the Way
+8. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+9. Goodbye Angels
-Give It Away
+10. Give It Away

 ## Notes